On bicanonical maps of threefolds of general type with large volumes: An extension theorem for non-klt centers of dimension

 is surjective.
 By construction, $(W, \pi^*(\Delta_1+\Delta_2)+E_\pi)$ is not klt at $C_1$ as $C_1$ is a non-klt center of $(W, \pi^*\Delta_1+E_\pi)$, hence $C_1\subset \Supp(Z_2)$ and $\mathcal{I}_{Z_2}\subset \mathcal{I}_{C_1}$.
 This implies that

 is surjective.

 Combining the surjectivity of \eqref{eq surj C1} and \eqref{eq surj C2}, we get the surjectivity of \eqref{surj C1C2} by Lemma~\ref{lem rest 5 lemma}.
 Since $\deg K_W|_{C_i}=2$, we have $h^0(C_i, 2K_W|_{C_i})=3$ for $i=1,2$ by the Riemann--Roch formula.
-Hence $\dim \overline{\Phi_{|2K_W|}(W)}\geq 2$ by Lemma~\ref{lem separete Z1Z2}. \end{proof}
+Hence $d_2(W)\geq 2$ by Lemma~\ref{lem separete Z1Z2}. \end{proof}

-We need the following well-known result on the degree of covering family of curves. \begin{lemma} Let $W$ be a smooth projective variety.
-Let $f: V\to T$ be a contraction between smooth projective varieties and let $\phi: V\to W$ be a surjective morphism.
-Suppose that a general fiber $F$ of $f$ is a curve and the induced map $F\to W$ is birational onto its image.
-Then $K_W\cdot \phi(F)\leq 2p_g(F)-2$. \end{lemma} \begin{proof} By \cite[Lemma~2.28]{Bir19}, we may assume that $\phi$ is generically finite after cutting $T$ by hyperplane sections.
+We need the following well-known result on the degree of covering family of curves. \begin{lemma} Let $W, V, T$ be smooth projective varieties with a fibration $f: V\to T$ of relative dimension $1$ and a surjective morphism $\phi: V\to W$.
+Suppose that the induced map $F\to W$ is birational onto its image for a general fiber $F$ of $f$.
+Then \end{lemma} \begin{proof} By \cite[Lemma~2.28]{Bir19}, we may assume that $\phi$ is generically finite after cutting $T$ by hyperplane sections.
 Then by the Hurwitz formula, $K_V-\phi^*K_W$ is effective.
 As $F$ is general, by the projection formula we get $K_W\cdot \phi(F)\leq K_V\cdot F =2p_g(F)-2.$ \end{proof}